Changes in consumer news consumption already have led to significant changes in how and where advertisers invest their marketing budgets.

 New sales channels and processes must be established to match selling costs with advertising revenue potential.
 This includes establishing an internal sales staff that uses telephone, e-mail, and live chat to support the needs of advertisers.

 Finally, newsmedia companies must demonstrate competency by “walking the talk.”
 They must use their own multi-channel products and services to market their products and services.
-Offering to handle a local advertiser’s Facebook page, as suggested by a recent Editor & Publisher blog (“Making Facebook Work for Publishers”), works only when you can demonstrate you know what you are doing, e.g. have your own successful Facebook page.
+Offering to handle a local advertiser’s Facebook page, as suggested by an Editor & Publisher blog (“Making Facebook Work for Publishers”), works only when you can demonstrate you know what you are doing, e.g. have your own successful Facebook page.

 4. Embrace permission-based marketing standards and use database-driven e-mail communications.

 In its recent U.S. Interactive Marketing Forecast 2011 To 2016, Forrester Research points out, “E-mail tethers together customer experiences across channels” and “developing mobile or social programmes will result in sending more e-mails.”

 E-mail marketing’s low cost per contact and database-driven one-to-one targeting capabilities are required to market print and digital products, as well as deliver targeted audiences for advertisers.
 Using e-mail to “batch and blast” one-way messages to consumers or advertisers only demonstrates a lack of e-mail marketing competency.
 Permission-based, database-driven, e-mail communications is critical to demonstrating your organisation’s interactive marketing skills, as well as matching sales expense to potential ad revenue.

 5. Acquire e-commerce capabilities to sell your products and services.